Yahoo pulls out of China amid ‘challenging’ environment | WTOP

 Yahoo also previously operated a music and email service in China, but both services were also stopped in the early 2010s.

-Yahoo is the second large U.S. technology firm in recent weeks to reduce its operations in China.
+Yahoo is the second large U.S. technology company to reduce its operations in China in recent weeks.
 Last month, Microsoft’s professional networking platform LinkedIn said it would shutter its Chinese site, replacing it with a jobs board instead.

+Verizon Communications Inc. acquired Yahoo in 2017 and merged it with AOL, but later sold the entity off to private equity firm Apollo Global Management in a $5 billion deal.
+Apollo announced in September that its acquisition of Yahoo was complete.

 Copyright © 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.